roytan883/pomelo-admin/README.md

 ###Notes

-`pomelo-admin` provides a series of useful system modules by default.
+`pomelo-admin-rt` provides a series of useful system modules by default.
 But most of them are turned off by default.
 Add a simple line of code in `app.js` as below to enable them.

 ```javascript
 app.configure('development', function() {